 Here’s the 4 step easy plan:

-Collect some basic art supplies, paper, crayons, pencils, etc. maybe even some modeling clay.
+Collect a few basic art supplies: paper, crayons, pencils, etc. maybe even some modeling clay and watercolor paints.

 1–Ask your kids what their super power is.
 Have them describe themselves and their super power.
-If they’re able to write it have them tell you and then you, as the superhero’s administrative assistant (trust me, they’ll love this), can write it down for them.
+If they’re too young or have trouble writing, have them tell you and then you, as the Superhero’s Administrative Assistant or Superhero Sidekick (trust me, they’ll love this), can write it down for them.
 Check out this blog from Linda Hunter of Pretend City Children’s Museum:

 2–Have the kids draw, paint, make a sculpture or otherwise use some of those art materials to create a visual model of themselves as a superhero or otherwise showing their superhero awesomeness.